DataFire/Integrations/integrations/generated/tfl_gov_uk/README.md

 #### Input
 * input `object`
   * id **required** `string`: A single line id e.g. victoria
+  * tflOperatedNationalRailStationsOnly `boolean`: If the national-rail line is requested, this flag will filter the national rail stations so that only those operated by TfL are returned

 #### Output
 * output `array`